It’s a Snap

-Simplify your digital-camera shopping.
-Our genealogy-focused buying guide helps you zoom in on features that are right for you.
+Simplify your digital-camera shopping — our genealogy-focused buying guide helps you zoom in on the model that’s right for you. ¦ By Nancy Hendrickson

 Before you head to the camera counter, then, focus your search with this genealogy-centric buying guide.
 These tips will help you wade through the mine field of macros and matrix metering, and zoom in on the most important features for preserving pieces of the past.

 Not every digital camera is created equal: Some have features you’ll use all the time; others have bells and whistles that might never see the light of day.
 Before you begin shopping in earnest, familiarize yourself with common digital-camera options and decide which ones fit your needs.

 • Storage — All but the cheapest cameras come with removable storage media.
 The most popular types are CompactFlash, SmartMedia and Memory Sticks (Sony).
 The memory cards that come standard with new cameras typically hold from 8 to 16MB, but you can easily upgrade to a card with a larger capacity.

 How many photos a card can hold depends on the card’s memory capacity and the resolution (dpi, or dots per inch) setting.
 For example, an 80MB card will hold about 130 photos at a resolution that’s great for the Web, but only 10 at a resolution that will produce a high-quality print.
 You won’t see a difference in quality or performance between different memory-card types — which one you choose depends mainly on your camera and personal preference.

 Uniquely, Sony offers you the option of storing your photos directly onto a mini-CD-ROM that’s “burned” right in the camera.
 Though bulkier, this lets you store dozens of even high-resolution pictures without sweating the storage limits.